manoelpqueiroz/galactipy/CONTRIBUTING.md

      ask a developer
      to help you fix the test;
 5. The MR contains
-   a few logically organized commits, using [Gitmoji][mr2].
+   a few logically organised commits, using [Gitmoji][mr2].
    We do not apply the squash method for merging changes;